BPMichon/TW-OW-Emulator-/README.md

 Line 144 - change the turn limit

-The final data gets collected and written in player_stats.scv
+The final data gets collected and written in `player_stats.scv`

 ### PyTest
-To run pytest we just need to run 'pytest' from project directory, make sure you ahve 'pytest' installed on your system.
+To run pytest we just need to run 'pytest' from project directory, make sure you ahve `pytest` installed on your system.